 The amber glow of those flickering flames doesn't come cheap.
 To get the most bang from the big bucks you're spending on candles, give these quick tips a try.

-To coax a candle into burning more slowly so that you can enjoy it for a longer period of time, try out one of the following two methods—or, for the best possible results, do both in tandem.
+To coax a candle into burning more slowly so that you can enjoy it for a longer period of time, try out one or all of the following methods.